dairycow/dairycow.github.io/index.md

 # Why Bulyeroi?

-I googled some of the poorest postcodes in NSW.
+I googled some of the poorest postcodes in Australia.
 Gwabegar.com was taken.